learnk8s/learnk8s.io/src/yaml-validation/content.md

 **The closer the score is to 100, the higher the degree of conformance.**

-If you look at the exit code of the `polaris audit` command, you will see that it was `0`.
+If you inspect the exit code of the `polaris audit` command, you will see that it was `0`.

 To make `polaris audit` exit with a non-zero code, you can make use of two other flags.

 The `--set-exit-code-below-score` flag accepts a threshold score in the range 1-100 and will exit with an exit code of 4 when the score is below the threshold.

-This is very useful in cases where your baseline score is 75, and you want to be alerted when it falls lower.
+This is very useful in cases where your baseline score is 75, and you want to be alerted when it goes lower.

 The `--set-exit-code-on-danger` flag will exit with an exit code of 3 when any of the _danger_ checks fail.

-_Let's now see how you can define a custom check for `polaris` to check whether the container images in a deployment are from a trusted registry._
+_Let's now see how you can define a custom check for `polaris` to test whether the container image in a Deployment is from a trusted registry._

-Custom checks are defined in a YAML format with the check itself defined using JSON Schema.
+Custom checks are defined in a YAML format with the test itself described using JSON Schema.

-The following YAML snippet defines a new check-called, `checkImageRepo`:
+The following YAML snippet defines a new check-called `checkImageRepo`:

 ```yaml|title=snippet.yaml
 checkImageRepo: